The World of Playing Cards Logo

 Note that many of the designs came in various colour schemes, as in the example below:

-Please note that I omitted to include design number 137, unnamed, in the carousel.
+Please note that I omitted to include stock number 137, named Oriental in 1867, in the carousel.
 It appears below in two colour versions alongside the lily-of-the-valley design.

 Above: Tartan, c.1855.

 The following selection are unnamed and unnumbered, but are from the 1868-69 catalogue.
-They could have been numbered and named in previous years, but are shown here without a title.
+In the Clulow material some of these do have design numbers.
 The multicoloured ones are for Moguls and Harrys, whereas the single-coloured ones are for Highlanders.

-The top two on the left of the preceding eight examples are design number 137, unnamed.
+The top two on the left of the preceding eight examples are design number 137, Oriental.

 Finally, here's a selection not all of which are from a catalogue or an advert, but which come from Owen Jones's creative ability; some are from after his death, so may well be by co-workers.
 A few of the images are duplicates of ones I've already shown, sometimes in different colours.